Complete Golf Store Business Logo

 A white projector with its remote control on a white surface

 Now you are almost finished with your sim build.
 However, you will still need a golf mat and net to complete the puzzle.
-A golf mat is a special surface designed to provide a smooth and accurate putting experience.
-The net will keep the ball from flying outside the designated area.
-Both of these things are necessary to have an excellent golfing experience.
+A golf mat is a special surface designed to provide a smooth and accurate experience (close to what you would get on an actual course).
+The side nets will keep the ball from flying outside the designated area.

 Hitting Mat

-There are various golf simulator mats: magnetic, inflatable, carpet, full-body, imitation grass, and many more.
+There are various types of golf simulator mats: magnetic, inflatable, carpet, full-body, imitation grass, and many more.
 Your particular needs will determine which mat type will work best for you.

 Quality hitting mats can be quite expensive.
 Some sell for up to $900 or more, depending on the fabrics, design, and features.
 They come in different sizes, and you should make your selection depending on the space you have available.